KennethJAllen/generative-pixel-art/README.md

 ## Real Images To Pixel Art

-- This tool can also be used to convert real images to pixel art by first requesting a pixelated image of the original image from GPT-4o, then using the tool to get the true resolution of the iomage.
+- This tool can also be used to convert real images to pixel art by first requesting a pixelated version of the original image from GPT-4o, then using the tool to get the true pixel-resolution image.

 - Consider this image of a mountain